AntoineGlacet/AntoineGlacet.github.io/_posts/2022-02-27-mount-drive-to-linux.md

 ---
-title: "mount a drive on Ubuntu"
+title: "Mount a drive on Ubuntu"
 categories:
   - tips
 tags: